FendiMohamed/FendiMohamed/README.md

 ###

-<p align="left">I'm Fendi Mohamed a passionate web developer and computer science student from Algeria<br><br>-🔭 I’m currently working on Ai based e-learn platform<br>-👯 I’m looking to collaborate on open source web projects<br>- 📚 I'm currently learning about Cloud and DevOps Engineering<br>- 📫 How to reach me : m.fendi@esi-sba.dz</p>
+<p align="left">I'm Fendi Mohamed a passionate web developer and computer science student from Algeria<br><br>-🔭 I’m currently working on Ai based e-learn platform<br>-👯 I’m looking for an internship and to collaborate on open source web projects<br>- 📚 I'm currently learning about Cloud and DevOps Engineering<br>- 📫 How to reach me : m.fendi@esi-sba.dz</p>

 ###